-A habitable room is a term used in building codes to identify a space within a residence which is used for living, sleeping, (and with some exceptions) cooking.
-These habitable rooms have specific requirements such as windows to provide natural light and air.
+A habitable room is a term used in building codes to identify a space within a residence used for living, sleeping, (and, with some exceptions) cooking.
+These habitable rooms have specific requirements, such as windows, to provide natural light and air.

-I am Jorge Fontan an architect in New York and owner of Fontan Architecture.
-As an architect I spend quite a bit of time reading building codes.
-In fact, a lot more time than I would like to be honest.
-The one thing I am certain of is that understanding the terminology and how the codes is using these terms is quite critical for understanding the code itself.
-You may read a word in a building code thinking you understand it but, the code uses it in a specific manner that causes you confusion if you do not know their definition.
-I am going to review the term habitable space and some of the key aspects pertaining to building codes with regards to habitable rooms.
+I am Jorge Fontan, an architect in New York and owner of NYC-based Fontan Architecture.
+As an architect, I spend quite a bit of time reading building codes, much more time than I would like to be honest.
+The one thing I am certain of is that understanding the terminology and how the codes use these terms is critical for understanding the code itself.
+You may read a word in a building code thinking you understand it, but the code uses it in a specific manner that causes you confusion if you do not know their definition.
+I will review the term habitable space and some of the key aspects pertaining to building codes regarding habitable rooms.

 Habitable Space & Habitable Rooms

 The term habitable space is commonly used in building codes.
-Habitable room and a habitable space mean the same thing and these terms can be used interchangeably.
+A habitable room and a habitable space mean the same thing, and these terms are used interchangeably.
 No need to look for distinction as it pertains to this post and the use in building codes.

 Definition of a Habitable Space